-The results in Figure 4 demonstrate a key tradeoff in the connected networks approach.
+The results in Figure 6 demonstrate both a key tradeoff in the connected networks approach and a potential resolution.
 As the size of the connected networks grows, principal VA estimates become less localized, which increases their usefulness as a measure of principal effectiveness.
 At the same time, the reliability of the VA estimates decreases due to weak network structure.
 Thus, the ability to link an increasing number of principals is not unambiguously beneficial even if the underlying assumptions of the principal and school fixed effects model are met.
+This can be remedied, however, by alleviating through shrinkage the estimation in error in large networks.
+Parallel to the results in the aggregate, the P+S RE trades off bias for lower variance inflation, which ultimately increases the correlation between principal VA estimates and the true principal effects.
+Figure 6 reinforces that the value of the shrinkage approach is concentrated in large networks, whereas there is little change in the accuracy of estimates between FE and RE in small networks.